-Amenities: Grenville, the route’s official starting point, hosts several general stores, a grocery store, a number of restaurants and an ice cream shop.
+Amenities: Grenville, the full route’s official starting point, hosts several general stores, a grocery store, a number of restaurants and an ice cream shop.
 The hamlet of Kilmar includes a small general store/restaurant.
-Finally, several general stores and restaurants can be found in the village of Huberdeau, at the route’s approximate halfway point.
+Finally, several general stores and restaurants can be found in the village of Huberdeau, the starting point for the shorter Northern Rouge River Run.

 Parking: Several parking options are available.
 For those starting in the town of Grenville, some on-/off-street parking can be found on Rue Tri-Jean near the city hall, as well as some off-street parking in the dirt lot beside the baseball diamond off of Rue Principale.
 Ample on-street parking can also be found on Rue Principale in the village of Huberdeau, as well as the Parc Municipale de Boileau.
 Finally, the route map highlights two small trailhead parking lots associated with the Aérobique Trail south of Huberdeau.

-This enchanting loop parallels the Rouge River as it meanders north from the Ottawa River to the foothills of the Laurentian mountains.
+This enchanting 115km loop parallels the banks of the Rouge River as it meanders north from the Ottawa River to the foothills of the Laurentian Mountains.

 Starting from Grenville, exit the village via Rue Maple and continue on the paved shoulder north, underneath Autoroute 50, as the road transitions to Chemin Scotch, becoming narrower and noticeably less busy as riders begin their steep push up the foothills of the Laurentians.
 Maxing out at just over 10% over the course of 1.5km, this ascent will certainly have your climbing legs put to the test!

 Following the steepest portion of the climb, leave the pavement behind as Scotch Rd. shifts to gravel before abruptly changing to a lengthy section of unmaintained.
-While this 6.5km segment isn’t particularly difficult, it does contain a number of sandy sections as well as several hills where minor erosion have made some of the resulting climbs slightly more technical.
+While this 6.5km segment isn’t particularly challenging, it does contain a number of sandy and eroded sections, which will make some of the climbs slightly more technical.

-The next 11km of the loop is one of the trip’s highlights as it parallels a gorgeous section of the Rouge River.
+The next 11km of the loop is one of the trip’s highlights, as riders parallel this gorgeous section of the Rouge River.
 After passing Chemin Godin, Chemin de la Rivière-Rouge leaves the river behind as it winds its way north-east on dirt for the next 4.6km to the Corridor Aérobique rail trail.
 Continue north on the trail for a couple of kilometres to the village of Huberdeau, the route’s final resupply point.

 Here, the route transitions to some lovely car-free pavement for 4.5km to Lac Commandant.
 Upon reaching the lake, the next 11km the loop shifts back and forth between gravel and asphalt before arriving at a pretty steel bridge across the Rouge River.